Difference Between Salary Account and Savings Account

 Conversion

-Possible to convert to Salary Account if your employer has an existing relationship with the bank with which you have a Savings Account.
+Possible to convert to a Salary Account if your employer has an existing relationship with the bank with which you have a Savings Account.

 Account Opening